Self-Awareness: The Foundation of Leadership

 Peter J. Dean, Ph.D., author of Cultivating Leaders

 Yet many executives fuse personal worth with professional status.
-When that happens, decisions become self-protective rather than enterprise-focused.
+When that fusion happens, decisions shift from enterprise-focused to self-protective.
 Risk tolerance skews.
-Succession conversations are avoided.
-Innovation is quietly resisted.
+Succession conversations become something to manage rather than to lead.
+Innovation is quietly resisted because it introduces the possibility of being wrong.

 The Cost of Ego Protection